This chicken curry soup recipe shows healthy meals can be absolutely delicious. Here’s how to make this bowl of nutritious goodness.

 - 2 tbsp balsamic vinegar

-- Tbsp red curry paste
+- 1 Tbsp red curry paste

 - 2 Tbsp ground turmeric

-- 2 Ground black pepper to taste
+- ground black pepper to taste

 - 8 shiitake or brown mushrooms

 1. Wash the celery and carrots and cut into slices.
-Trim the leek.
-(Use only the white and pale green portions).
+Trim the leek (use only the white and pale green portions).

 2. Put a large pot on the stove.
-Add the olive oil and heat over medium-high heat.
+Add olive oil and heat over medium-high heat.

 Taste and add more curry paste, if desired.
-Add the chicken strips and the turmeric.
-Season with black pepper, to taste.
+Add the chicken strips and the turmeric and season with black pepper, to taste.